 If you don't have the option to leave a comment, check your access rights to the GitHub repository.

 Select a pull request and open a file in it.

-Click in the gutter or press Ctrl+Shift+X to leave a comment.
+Click in the gutter or press Control+Shift+X to leave a comment.

 In the comment field, add your version of the code wrapped in a Markdown code block but with the

 suggestionspecified as a language:```suggestion Your suggestion for this code line ```